yaml/yaml-spec/spec/spec.md

 side-by-side format.
 The left-hand side is the YAML example and the right-hand side is an alternate YAML view of the example.
-The alternate view uses double-quotes for string scalars, flow style for collections and JSON plain style for numbers, booleans and null values.
+The alternate view uses JSON when possible.
+Otherwise it uses a YAML form that is as close to JSON as possible.

 A reference implementation using the productions is available as the YamlReference Haskell package[^yaml-ref].